 The soleus attaches to the fibular and tibia, the two lower leg bones.
 The gastrocnemius crosses the knee joint and attaches to the femur, the thigh bone, just above the knee.

 Both muscles are important in knee stability and making the knee strong.

 One of the possible movements of the knee, particularly when the knee is bent, is rotation of the shin relative to the thigh or vice versa.
 This rotation is what allows us to move into leg postions like lotus pose or janu sirsasana c or hero (representations of these leg positions are shown, in order, left to right, below).

 Rotation can also happen at the ankle joint, sort of.
-You can see the shins rolled inwards, and then outwards relative to the feet in the two pictures below.
+You can see my shins rolled inwards, and then outwards relative to my feet in the two pictures below.

 The trouble with that strategy is that it potentially limits hip control options, which isn't always a bad thing.

 So what's another option for creating stability against rotation?
 The calf muscles.

 With the heel anchored in a standing pose, either anchored by the weight of the body or by tension in the foot (or a combination of both) the soleus and gastrocnemius have a stable foundation from which to act on the back of the lower leg bones and the femur.
 Since both muscles attach laterally and medially, they can be used to help resist rotation of the shin relative to the foot.
 This then provides a foundation for the aforementioned muscles (that would otherwise have been used to stabilize against rotation) to actually control the pelvis.